lambdaclass/entropy_blog/posts/getting-started-with-aleo-instructions.md

     output r2 as u32.private;
 ```

-First, we need to declare the program as the following:
+First, we need to declare the program as follows:

 ```
 program foo.aleo;
 ```

-Afterwards, we can start writing its functions (or other aleo structures such as interfaces, records, closures, as we will see later)
+Then, we can start writing its functions (or other Aleo structures such as interfaces, records, closures, as we will see later).
 In the case of functions we have it very easy:

 ```
 function [function_name]: